HEZR0N/instruction-data-fine-tune/README.md

 ## Usage

 ### Fine-tuning OpenHermes
-You may go to the next section if you wish to use the fine-tuned models I provided in `MODEL_LINKS.md`.
-Otherwise, to fine-tune the models yourself, run these steps.
+You may go to the next section if you wish to use the fine-tuned models I provided in `New Models and Datasets` section above.
+Otherwise, to fine-tune the models yourself, run these steps:

 1. Run `python download_model_and_data.py` to download and save the model and datasets locally
  - This will download the pretrained `OpenHermes-2.5-Mistral-7B` model and 2 datasets